-But what is a Dopp kit?
+What is a Dopp Kit?

 During World War II, Dopp kits were issued to U.S. soldiers and they soon gained popularity as coming-of-age or special occasion gifts to civilians, too.

 Dopp kits are still popular gift choices for milestone occasions (e.g., graduations, job promotions) or simply for a “Bon Voyage” gift before a big trip.

-How To Buy A Dopp Kit
+How To Choose and Buy A Dopp Kit

 Because there are so many choices, here are a few considerations to help you decide:

 It’s important to remember that travelers tend to place these kits on bathroom sinks and counters that can be wet.

-With 963 reviews, this KomalC Leather Travel Dopp Kit is one of the most popular ones on Amazon.
+With more than 10,000 reviews, this KomalC Leather Travel Dopp Kit is one of the most popular ones on Amazon.